juliendu11/juliendu11/README.md

 - 🔭 I’m currently working on VUE JS (3)/Nuxt with API Composition, express and mongoDB with mongoose
 - 👯 I’m looking to collaborate on consequent application projects that will allow me to improve myself
-- 📫 How to reach me: ares11@outlook.fr or julien.dacosta1@outlook.fr
+- 📫 How to reach me: ares11@outlook.fr or julien.dacosta1@outlook.fr or https://www.linkedin.com/in/julien-da-costa-b71435202/

+### :construction_worker: I currently work at [TempIn](https://tempin.io/)

 # Skills